-A number of theories and empirical papers such as Levine (1991), Levine and Zervos (1996), Demirguc-Kunt (1994), and Demirguc-Kunt and Levine (1996) have recommended that stock market development affect economic growth in developing countries.
-It has been a challenge in discussing the channels through which stock markets stimulates economic growth.
-In traditional growth theory, the growth rate is a positive function of exogenous technical progress.
-However, financial development is not related to economic growth, but to physical capital per worker (pagano 1993).
-On the other hand, endogenous growth models show that economic growth performance is related to financial development, technology and income distribution.
-Greenwood and Jovanovic (1990) argued that income per capita helps determine membership in an information processing intermediacy that in turn improves investment decisions and economic growth.
+A number of theories and empirical papers such as [4,6 and 11] have recommended that stock market development affect economic growth in developing countries.
+It has been a challenge in discussing the channels through which stock stimulates economic growth. markets In traditional growth theory, the growth rate is a positive function of exogenous technical progress.
+However, financial development is not related to economic growth, but to physical capital per worker [12].
+On the other hand, endogenous growth models show that economic growth performance is related to financial development. technology and income distribution.
+Greenwood and [13] argued that income per capita helps determine membership in an information processing intermediacy that in turn improves investment decisions and economic growth.
 They incorporated the role of financial factors in models of endogenous growth to formalize the interactions between financial markets and economic growth.
 Due to the advances in the endogenous growth literature, recent models have been trying to identify the mechanism through which financial markets influence economic growth.
 Various channels have been suggested, firstly, financial markets can affect economic growth through efficient resource allocation.
-King and Levine (1993) proposed a model in which innovation activities serve as the engine of growth.
+[14] proposed a model in which innovation activities serve as the engine of growth.
 A higher rate of successful innovations results in a higher growth rate of productivity.